evnbr/bindery/docs/docs.md

 The test function receives a page element, and should return true if the reference can be found.
 By default, the test function will look for the anchor tag of the reference element's `href` property, which is useful for a table of contents.
-Use a custom function to create an index.
+Use a custom function to create an index. `Optional`

-#### Creating a Table of Contents
+### Creating a Table of Contents
 A table of contents is a reference that points to a specific page.
 By default, PageReference will look for anchor links.
 To create a table of contents, do this: